 Top best free note-taking apps for Android and iOS

-1. Evernote – Best Note-Taking Apps
+1. Evernote – Best Note-Taking App Cross-platform

 This app is stocked with a variety of handy features and templates; it comes in handy for practically everything we do every day.
 With the Evernote app, you can plan a lot of things, thanks to the tons of templates it comes with (built-in).
 Evernote is arguably the best note-taking app across platforms.